Back to our main Maltings page

 Although the heights of the current and new buildings differ slightly along their length, the highest segment of the new building will be about 4.45m above the current building.
 This can be obtained by comparing the elevations in "EXISTING N AND S ELEVATIONS" and "PROPOSED N AND S ELEVATIONS" on the portal, measuring the elevations, and comparing it with the key given (0-10m).

-On March 12th 2025, the application went live on the planning portal.
-The application was permitted on August 5th 2025, but comments can still be viewed on the portal.
+Comments and documents for the previous application, permitted on August 5th 2025, can still be viewed on the portal.
 Please see 25/00792/CCD.

 RIBA organised a competition with no public scrutiny.
 Included in the brief were these paragraphs: